SurveyMonkey/public_api_docs/includes/_webhooks.md

-object_type | Object type to filter events by: `survey` or `collector` | String-ENUM object_ids | Object ids to filter events by (for example, survey ids to listen for the `response_completed` event) | Array subscription_url | Subscription url that callback events are sent to | String href | Resource API URL | String
+object_type | Object type to filter events by: `survey` or `collector` | String-ENUM object_ids | Object ids to filter events by (for example, survey ids to listen for the `response_completed` event) | Array subscription_url | Subscription url that callback events are sent to | String authorization | Authorization header to pass when events are sent | String href | Resource API URL | String

 ###Webhook Callbacks